PacktPublishing/Hands-On-Full-Stack-Development-with-Swift/README.md

 # Hands-On Full-Stack Development with Swift
-This is the code repository for [Hands-On Full-Stack Development with Swift](https://www.packtpub.com/web-development/hands-full-stack-development-swift?utm_source=github&utm_medium=repository&utm_campaign=9781788625241), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Hands-On Full-Stack Development with Swift](https://www.packtpub.com/web-development/hands-full-stack-development-swift?utm_source=github&utm_medium=repository&utm_campaign=9781788625241), authored by [Ankur Patel](https://github.com/ankurp), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.

 ## About the Book
 Making Swift an open-source language enabled it to share code between a native app and a server.
 Building a scalable and secure server backend opens up new possibilities, such as building an entire application written in one language—Swift.